Reaching Others for Christ and Keeping Earth Temporary

 These are our kids!

-Esther McKay, who works as the Technology Integrator for the high school, gave us all a good, full picture of what life is like within the school walls.
+Esther, who works ay the high school, gave us all a good, full picture of what life is like within the school walls.
 She did well in drawing us in to see the caring hearts of teen boys, the tenacity of the drama team to repeatedly win trophies for their school, the camaraderie of the students at sports events and in difficult times, the humanness of each person within the school walls - which for some I think was important as we tend to demonize those we don't relate to or know much about.
 Matt 9:36

 While many in the church have not been desperate enough, Amy Carmichael reminds us that someone else has.
 "Satan is so much more earnest than we are.
 He buys up the opportunity while we are wondering how much it will cost."